AndreWohnsland/CocktailBerry/docs/troubleshooting.md

 sudo chmod 755 ~/launcher.sh
 ```

+!!! info "By the Way"
-**By the way**: The provided installer script does all that steps for you.
+    The provided installer script does all that steps for you.

 ### The GUI on the RPi Looks Different from the Screenshots